Wynton Marsalis

-Wynton Learson Marsalis (born October 18, 1961) is an American trumpeter, composer, and music instructor, who is currently the artistic director of Jazz at Lincoln Center.
+Wynton Learson Marsalis (born October 18, 1961) is an American trumpeter, composer, music instructor, and the artistic director of Jazz at Lincoln Center.
 He has been active in promoting classical and jazz music, often to young audiences.
-Marsalis has won nine Grammy Awards, and his oratorio Blood on the Fields was the first jazz composition to win the Pulitzer Prize for Music.
+Marsalis has won nine Grammy Awards, and his 1997 oratorio Blood on the Fields was the first jazz composition to win the Pulitzer Prize for Music.
 Marsalis is the only musician to have won a Grammy Award in both jazz and classical categories in the same year.

 Early years and education

 Marsalis was born in New Orleans, Louisiana, on October 18, 1961, and grew up in the suburb of Kenner.
 He is the second of six sons born to Dolores Ferdinand Marsalis and Ellis Marsalis Jr., a pianist and music teacher.
 He was named after jazz pianist Wynton Kelly.
 Branford Marsalis is his older brother and Jason Marsalis and Delfeayo Marsalis are younger.
 All three are jazz musicians.
 While sitting at a table with trumpeters Al Hirt, Miles Davis, and Clark Terry, his father jokingly suggested that he might as well get Wynton a trumpet, too.
-Hirt volunteered to give him one, so at the age of six Marsalis received his first trumpet.
+Hirt volunteered to give him one, so at the age of six, Marsalis received his first trumpet.

-Although he owned a trumpet when he was six, he did not practice much until he was 12.
+Although he owned a trumpet when he was six years old, he did not practice much until he was 12.
 He attended Benjamin Franklin High School and the New Orleans Center for Creative Arts.
-He studied classical music at school and jazz at home with his father.
-He played in funk bands and a marching band led by Danny Barker.
-He performed on trumpet publicly as the only black musician in the New Orleans Civic Orchestra.
-After winning a music contest at fourteen, he performed Joseph Haydn's trumpet concerto with the New Orleans Philharmonic.
+He studied classical music at school and jazz at home with his father, and he played in funk bands and a marching band led by Danny Barker.
+Marsalis performed on trumpet publicly as the only black musician in the New Orleans Civic Orchestra.
+After winning a music contest at the age of 14, he performed Joseph Haydn's trumpet concerto with the New Orleans Philharmonic.
 Two years later he performed Brandenburg Concerto No. 2 in F Major by Bach.
-At seventeen, he was one of the youngest musicians admitted to Tanglewood Music Center.
+Aged 17, he was one of the youngest musicians admitted to Tanglewood Music Center.
 Marsalis applied to only two music colleges, the Juilliard School and Northwestern University.
 He was accepted to both schools and chose to attend the former.